trinixgz/vagrant-template/README.md

 	vagrant plugin install vagrant-vbguest
 	```
 - **package_manager**
-	The supported package managers are `yum`, `apt` and `apk`
+	The supported package managers are `yum`, `apt` and `apk`.
-	when you choose a package, a global package update will be run
+	When you choose a package, all packages will be updated
 	```yaml
 	package_manager: yum
 	```